 - a.
 HECOL 470, 473, 476

 - b. ★3 from CHEM, MATH, PHYS

-- c. ★3 from CHEM 261, 263
+- ★3 from CHEM 261 263 С

-34.14 BSc in Human Ecology/BEd (Secondary) Combined Degrees
+BSc in Human Ecology/BEd 34.14 (Secondary) Combined Degrees

-(1) General Information (See also §15.6.6)
+(1) General Information (See also §§15.6.6, 15.6.6 and 75.11)

-The Faculty of Agricultural, Life and Environmental Sciences and the Faculty of Education offer a five-year integrated program of \star 150 leading to the degrees of Bachelor of Science in Human Ecology and Bachelor of Education (Secondary).
-Students can do the Combined BSc in Human Ecology/BEd Degrees to teach in Career and Technology Studies (CTS) strands such as Fashion Studies, Career Transitions, Foods, Community Health, or other teachable majors as well as Career and Life Management (CALM).
-Students apply for admission to the Faculty of Agricultural, Life and Environmental Sciences and are registered in that Faculty for the first three years of the program.
-All qualified Year 3 BSc in Human Ecology/BEd students will be promoted to Year 4 in the Faculty of Education provided that
+The Bachelor of Science in Human Ecology/Bachelor of Education (Secondary) Combined Degrees program provides a five-year integrated program of 150 that prepares graduates for teaching CTS strands such as Foods and Fashion Studies.
+Coursework within the two Faculties is taken concurrently.
+Students initially apply for admission to the Faculty of Agricultural, Life and Environmental Sciences and are considered to be registered in that Faculty for the first three years of the program.
+All qualified Year 3 BSc in Human Ecology/Bachelor of Education students will be promoted to Year 4 in the Faculty of Education provided a minimum GPA of 2.0 has been achieved and a minimum of ★90 applicable to the BSc in Human Ecology/BEd (Secondary) Degrees program has been successfully completed.
+See §15.6.6 for detailed admission requirements and procedures for entry to Year 4 of this Combined Degrees Program.

-- a. a minimum GPA of 2.0 has been achieved and - b. a minimum of ★90 applicable to the BSc in Human Ecology/BEd program has been successfully completed.
+(1) Students in Year 3 who have completed less than ★90 toward the BSc in Human Ecology/BEd program, but who have a GPA of at least 2.0, may remain in Year 3 of that program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year.

-- (1) Students in Year 3 who have completed less than ★90 toward the BSc in Human Ecology/BEd program, but who have a GPA of at least 2.0, may remain in Year 3 of that program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year. - (2) A student who has been assigned a grade of "W" or "NC" in an Education Field Experience course is entitled to a second registration in this course.
+- (2) A student who has been assigned a grade of "W" or "NC" in an Education Field Experience course is entitled to a second registration in this course.
 See also §22.1.3 Reregistration in Courses.
-Notwithstanding §22.1.3, students who receive a "W" or "NC" in the second attempt of a Field Experience course, will be required to withdraw from the combined degrees program, but may transfer back to the BSc in Human Ecology program. - (3) The final year of the program will normally be taken in attendance at the University of Alberta.
+Notwithstanding \$22.1.3, students who receive a "W" or "NC" in the second attempt of a Field Experience course, will be required to withdraw from the combined degrees program, but may transfer back to the BSc in Human Ecology program. - (3) The final year of the program will normally be taken in attendance at the University of Alberta.
 Exemptions from this regulation can be made only with approval of the Faculty of Agricultural, Life and Environmental Sciences and the Faculty of Education.

-(2) Required Courses
+(2) Program Requirements